A Stimulating Theater Culture, Collegiate Energy and Beautiful Mountain Scenery Bring Retirees to Picturesque Ashland

 The Senior Program Center is managed by the city and is open Monday through Friday.
 Programs include health services, noon meals and social activities including dance classes, movies, writing groups, computer learning and more.

-Asante Ashland Community Hospital is a 49-bed facility and a Level IV Adult Trauma Center.
+Asante Ashland Community Hospital is a Level IV Adult Trauma Center.
 It is not accredited by the Joint Commission but is accredited by DNV Healthcare, accepts Medicare patients and receives great reviews.
 Providence Medford Medical Center, 13 miles away in Medford, is one of the largest hospitals in the region and is a Level III Adult Trauma Center.
 It is accredited by the Joint Commission and accepts Medicare patients.
 For military retirees, Yreka, California, 32 miles away, has a VA outpatient clinic, but the closest VA hospital is in Roseburg, 75 miles away.

 This area sits at 1,900 feet above sea level and has a four season climate.
 January daytime highs are usually in the 40s and 50s, with lows in the 20s and 30s.
 Summer daytime temperatures are in the 70s and 80s, with lows in the 50s.
 Annual rainfall, which often comes in the form of misty drizzle, averages 20 inches.
 Snowfall is just seven inches per year, on average.
 Fall, winter and spring are often overcast.